microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/examples/Get-MgBetaPolicyRoleManagementPolicyAssignment.md

 Get-MgBetaPolicyRoleManagementPolicyAssignment -UnifiedRoleManagementPolicyAssignmentId $unifiedRoleManagementPolicyAssignmentId
 ```
-This example shows how to use the Get-MgBetaBetaPolicyRoleManagementPolicyAssignment Cmdlet.
+This example shows how to use the Get-MgBetaPolicyRoleManagementPolicyAssignment Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ### Example 2: Retrieve a role management policy assignment and expand the policy and its associated rules